serdimoa/charting/UDF.md

-UDF is HTTP-based protocol designed to deliver data to Charting Library in a simple and efficient way.
-If you want to use UDF protocol you should create server-side HTTP service.
+**What it is ?**: HTTP-based protocol designed to deliver data to Charting Library in a simple and efficient way.<br>
+**What should I do to use it ?**: You should create tiny server-side HTTP service which will get the data from your storage and respond to Charting Library requests.

 #Response-as-a-table concept